Kristina01111000/notesforresume/README.md

-Need my 2022 AGI (adjusted gross income) for taxes, try to pay online or get the pin
+Need my 2022 AGI (adjusted gross income) for taxes, 75319

+-> check that it was removed from bank account on friday, if not pay it